rgeissen/trusted-data-agent/docs/Marketplace/MARKETPLACE_COMPLETE_GUIDE.md

 The Intelligence Marketplace is a comprehensive feature enabling users to share, discover, and leverage community-curated RAG (Retrieval-Augmented Generation) collections.
 This marketplace transforms isolated knowledge bases into a collaborative ecosystem where users benefit from proven execution patterns and domain expertise.

+The marketplace supports **two distinct repository types:**
+- **Planner Repositories:** Execution patterns and strategies for proven task completion
+- **Knowledge Repositories:** Reference documents and domain knowledge for planning context

+Both types can be published, subscribed to, forked, and rated through a unified marketplace interface with visual separation for clarity.

 **Implementation Date:** 2024
 **Total Implementation:** 4 Phases
 **Lines of Code:** ~3,500 lines (backend + frontend)